Buying Guides / Camping /

 The right sleeping bag for your trip should be able to envelope you in a cocoon of warmth and comfort, enabling your body to recover, so it is ready for tomorrow.
 But choosing which sleeping bag to buy can be quite overwhelming.

-So whether you need a sleeping bag for Kilimanjaro, can’t decide between down and synthetic, or maybe need a double sleeping bag for a family camping trip, here is our guide to help you get an amazing night’s sleep.
+So whether you need a warm sleeping bag for Kilimanjaro, can’t decide between down and synthetic, or maybe need a wide sleeping bag for a family camping trip, here is our guide to help you get an amazing night’s sleep.

 WHERE WILL YOU USE YOUR SLEEPING BAG?

-When buying a sleeping bag you need to think about where you are going, the kind of temperatures you will experience, which sleeping bag rating you will need and whether you will be carrying the bag for long periods of time.
+You need to think about where you are going, the kind of temperatures you will experience, which sleeping bag rating you will need and whether you will need to consider weight when carrying it for long periods of time.
 To help with this decision there is something called the ‘warmth to weight ratio’.
 This ratio looks at the effectiveness of the insulation and balances it against the weight.